yanglyu520/golang-web-app-backend/README.md

 - learning different usage to test API with postman

 ## Exercise 2: code a tcp server
-- create a server that returns the URL and Method of a GET request
+- task 1: create a tcp server that manually responds to a http request and returns the URL and Method of a GET request
--
+- task 2: create a mux manually on top of the tcp server in task1 to do the routing
 ## Exercise 3: code a http handler

 - return the url